sej7278/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 ### FIPS-compliant security patches

-ESU enables continuous security for FIPS-certified AlmaLinux 9.2 deployments by offering FIPS-compliant security patches for the FIPS-validated [kernel, openssl, libcrypt, nss and gnutls packages](https://docs.tuxcare.com/enterprise-support-for-almalinux/#enabling-fips-140-3-mode).
+ESU enables continuous security for FIPS-certified AlmaLinux 9.2 deployments by offering FIPS-compliant security patches for the FIPS-validated [kernel, openssl, libcrypt, nss and gnutls packages](https://tuxcare.com/fips-for-almalinux/).
 These patches [do not change the validated cryptography](https://tuxcare.com/blog/the-dilemmas-of-fips-140-3-compliance/).
 They are suitable for organizations that don't require strict FIPS-certified implementations that are static and never patched (i.e. military or intelligence agencies).
 In case of a cryptographic vulnerability that will require a security patch that changes the validated cryptography, we will fix it by delivering a new packaged module.
-This module will undergo an expedited FIPS 140-3 recertification to ensure it is attested to conform to FIPS 140-3 requirements.
+This module will undergo an expedited FIPS 140-3 re-validation to ensure it is attested to conform to FIPS 140-3 requirements.

 ### Target response times